BooksOnWall/BooksOnWall_cli/README.md

 ## Install

-This script take 2 parameters :
+This script take 3 parameters :

+The first is init

-The first is the name of the mobile application
+The second is the name of the mobile application

-The Second the URL of the server side api
+The third the URL of the server side api

 let's say you want to create an app with BooksOnWall as a name